run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/download-software.md

     Figure 1 - Java download list

 3. Download the jdbc module for the postgresql.

-This package can be downloaded in the partner relationship area.
+:arrow_down: This package can be downloaded in the partner relationship area.

 ### MongoDB Database Server